- About Us

 - Estate Planning

 In some cases, genetic testing may be the best course of action.
-This may be the case when one parent does not want to sign a Recognition of Parentage or there may be more than one man claiming to be the father of the child.
+This may be the case when one parent does not want to sign a Recognition of Parentage or Voluntary Acknowledgement of Paternity, or there may be more than one man claiming to be the father of the child.
 Genetic testing may also be required when the mother was married to someone else at the time the child was born.
 The court will evaluate the evidence, including any genetic tests, and the past relationship between the possible father and the mother.
 You can ask for the genetic test if you feel that it is necessary, but you do not have to have one in order to establish paternity of the child.